Revival Dynamics from Equilibrium States: Scars from Chords in SYK: Discussion

 The mirror transformation discussed in Section \ref{sec:general_construction} provides flexibility in the choice of signs of coupling and the related discussion about the flow of time.
 For example, in $p=6$ SYK the two copies have Hamiltonians with the same sign of coupling in Eq.~\eqref{eq:H_tot_def}.
 Alternatively, one can consider models enjoying a particle-hole symmetry, \textit{i.e.} systems for which all energies appear in pairs with opposite signs, for which the sign choice becomes immaterial.

 Another interesting direction to explore is to understand the connection between the framework developed in this paper and the notion of \textit{Lindblad many-body scars}, introduced in \cite{garcia-garcia2025lindblad} to describe the presence of many-body scars in dissipative setups.
-Clearly, the two constructions show substantial similarities and just as many differences, and it will be important to explore in detail the connection between them.
+A related construction, presented in \cite{Lychkovskiy_2024} maps the identity operator in a dissipative system to a thermofield double, which acts as a scar in the doubled system with a modified Hamiltonian.
+Clearly, these constructions show substantial similarities and just as many differences, and it will be important to explore in detail the connection between them.

 \item \textit{Probing Size Distributions} \\ For the SYK example that we presented, we have seen that the probability amplitudes capture the distribution of size and complexity.
 In more general settings, we assume that $\hat{n}_0$ operator can be embedded in a microscopic operator measuring the operator size.
-It would be interesting to devise protocols to measure complexity distribution of equilibrium states (i.e size of $e^{-\beta \hat{H}_L}$ for example) using this dynamics.
+It would be interesting to devise protocols to measure complexity distribution of equilibrium states (i.e of $e^{-\beta \hat{H}_L}$ for example) using this dynamics.

-In particular, if we could ``flip'' the direction of time in one of the copies, then our Hamiltonian could be used to study the growth of spread complexity, conjectured to be related to the size of the Einstein-Rosen bridge for an eternal black hole \cite{Maldacena_2013, Susskind:2014rva, Rabinovici:2023yex}.
-This protocol could involve preparing $\ket{\beta}$, then evolving under $e^{-i (\hat{H}_L + \hat{H}_R) t}$ and later evolving with Eq.~\eqref{eq:H_tot_def}, to measure amplitudes.

 It would also be interesting to better understand the connections between our protocol and the closely related gravitational and size-based teleportation protocols discussed in \cite{Maldacena_2017, Schuster_2022}.
 For these applications, understanding the effect on ``matter'' insertions on the thermofield double state is important.
-For sufficiently small insertions to the TFD, some of the scar dynamics could be preserved for early times, but we leave a quantitative analysis of this to future work.
+For sufficiently small insertions to the TFD, some of the scar dynamics could be preserved for times much smaller than the scrambling time, but we leave a quantitative analysis of this to future work.

 \item \textit{Equilibrium States of the decoupled system} \\ A striking feature of the dynamics that we studied is that, after turning on the coupling, equilibrium states of the decoupled system develop an evolution which is \textit{entirely} through other equilibrium states of increasing (or decreasing) energies.
 At the same time, the system efficiently scrambles generic states, \textit{i.e.} states that, from the point of view of a single copy, \textit{are not} equilibrium states.
 As we have discussed, under additional mild assumptions, this generates an ensemble of thermal states with time-dependent temperatures.
 This gives a lot of predictive power for measurement outcomes, since there exist powerful techniques for thermal calculations.